wkhmarkwong/java-battleship/README.md

 - Each player take turns to hit the opponent.
 The opponent then gives 1 of the 2 responses: hit or miss.
 Both players mark the result.
 The game continue until 1 of the player loses all his ship.

 # How to run in local environment?
+Create a new Java project in your machine.
-Clone the Main.java file into your local environment.
+Paste the Main.java file into your src folder
 Run as Main.